shuliuliu/Project-Demonstration/README.md

 # Personal Project Demonstration
-Here are a few data analysis project using Python and SQL skills.
+This is a list of data analysis projects I have done using Python and SQL skills.

 1. analytics project to predict the price of NYC Airbnb rentals